 Having recently conducted a research trip to Ukraine, I have my own perspective on these matters.
-Local political observers I spoke with were quick to point out that Maidan was a multi-ethnic movement, and though participants played some very bad nationalistic music on the square, a Jewish klezmer band also performed on stage.
+Local political observers I spoke with were quick to point out that Maidan was a multi-ethnic movement, and though participants played some mediocre nationalistic music on the square, a Jewish klezmer band also performed on stage.
 Perhaps it would be more appropriate to refer to Ukraine as a country that is stirred by constitutional patriotism and civic mindedness rather than aggressive nationalism.
 Furthermore, judging from recent elections, the far right doesn’t seem to be a particularly viable threat.
 Nevertheless, it’s disturbing to see how mainstream society as well as political elites have glossed over or failed to condemn the far right, an ominous trend that ultimately serves to legitimize such groups.

 Status of Ukrainian Jews